Your Simple Steps to Getting a Pay Rise

 What if They Say No?

 Give your manager time after your meeting to figure out the next steps.
 Sometimes a company cannot pay you more.
-You often don’t know of the politics either, so let your manager do their thing (that’s why you need them onside).
+You often don’t know the internal politics either, so let your manager do their thing (that’s why you need them onside).

-Why do Some People get Promoted faster than Others?
+Why do Some People Get Promoted Faster than Others?

-Visit us on YouTube at Grad Rags to Riches!
+https://www.gradragstoriches.co.uk/](https://static.wixstatic.com/media/63b813_3d1b87334f874e118be9ab594fd62b7a~mv2.png "Visit us on YouTube at Grad Rags to Riches!")

 Comments